 What technologies are currently used to advance research in your field?

-Yunshan Cao: We used multi-omics analysis, developed human-like animal models, and conducted clinical cohort studies to investigate ISR mechanisms, potential interventions, and clinical outcomes in pulmonary vein stenosis from fibrosing mediastinitis.
+Xuechun Sun: I think drug-eluting balloon could be an effective solution for restenosis, and prospective studies are needed to confirm this.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.